Credit Facility Meaning

 Cash credit and overdraft

-This is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
-Interest rates are applicable to the extra amount which has been withdrawn apart from the amount in its deposit.
+It is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
+Interest rates apply to the extra amount, which has been withdrawn apart from the amount in its deposit.
 The borrower’s credit score plays a crucial role in the size of credit and interest rate charged.

 #2 – Long Term Facilities

-These are generally unsecured in nature and raised from capital markets.
+These are generally unsecured and raised from capital markets.
 They are generally costlier to compensate the elevated credit risk lenders are willing to take.
-This can be considered as an option when banks are in a denial state to provide any further credit line.
+It can be considered as an option when banks are in a denial state to provide any further credit line.
 They are generally meant for large tenure like 7-10 years.

-This is one of the most common forms of credit facility where the amount, tenure and repayment schedule are predefined.
+It is one of the most common forms of credit facility where the amount, tenure, and repayment schedule are predefined.
 These loans can be secured (high-risk borrowers} or unsecured (investment grade borrowers) and are usually given on floating interest rates.
-Before giving such loans banks need to perform crucial checks or due diligence in order to mitigate the credit risk.
+Before giving such loans, banks need to perform crucial checks or due diligence to mitigate credit risk.

-A bridge loan is a loan which is utilized by companies for working capital requirements for an interim period of time when a company awaits long term financing or source of fund
+A bridge loan is a loan which is utilized by companies for working capital requirements for an interim period when a company awaits long term financing or source of fund